-The best sales to shop today: Columbia, Ancestry, Reebok and more | CNN Underscored
+The best sales to shop this weekend: Columbia, Ancestry, Reebok and more | CNN Underscored

-Today, you’ll find a deal on an Eight Sleep mattress, discounted AncestryDNA kits and savings on tons of winter-ready gear from Columbia.
+This weekend, you’ll find a deal on an Eight Sleep mattress, discounted AncestryDNA kits and savings on tons of winter-ready gear from Columbia.
 All that and more below.

 Columbia